digital-nomad-cheng/Fast_Portrait_Matting_MNN/README.md

-Example project for using MNN on portait segmentation tasks.
+Example project for using MNN for portait segmentation tasks on edge devices.